U.S. plan to label Yemen’s rebels as terrorists sparks fears of a humanitarian disaster

 “It’s one thing to designate a foreign terrorist organization that does not control any territory.
 It’s quite another thing when that terrorist organization basically runs a country,” said Adam M. Smith, a partner at Gibson, Dunn & Crutcher who served at the Treasury Department and White House during the Obama administration.

-Uncertainty about who could legally operate in Yemen after a terror designation would likely have a much broader impact that intended, potentially disrupting commercial shipping amid concern among global banks, and insurance and shipping firms about running afoul of U.S. law.
+Uncertainty about who could legally operate in Yemen after a terrorist designation would probably have a much broader impact than intended, potentially disrupting commercial shipping amid concern among global banks and insurance and shipping companies about running afoul of U.S. law.

 Smith said the power of U.S. sanctions and terrorism designations rests in part on ambiguity about who might be subject to penalties for possible violations, acting as a deterrent to engagement with those groups.
-On the flip side, such restrictions can also have an unintended effect on activities that the government wants to support, including aid work, if they aren’t paired with exceptions and licenses.
+On the flip side, such restrictions can also have an unintended effect on activities that the government wants to support, including aid work, if they are not paired with exceptions and licenses.

-“The problem is that ‘surgical’ targeting of bad actors can become unsurgical very quickly,” he said.
+“The problem is that surgical targeting of bad actors can become unsurgical very quickly,” he said.

-Scott Paul, a humanitarian policy official at Oxfam America, said that strong exceptions for humanitarian work were essential.
+Scott Paul, a humanitarian-policy official at Oxfam America, said that strong exceptions for humanitarian work were essential.
 “These will mitigate some of the harm, but this decision will still ultimately cost lives in Yemen,” he said.

-Greg Ramm, vice president for humanitarian response at Save the Children, said the expected move defied the reality that aid workers face in places like Yemen.
+Greg Ramm, vice president for humanitarian response at Save the Children, said the expected move defied the reality that aid workers face in places such as Yemen.
 “Our work as humanitarians is to work with the authorities in charge to get access to those in need, and anytime something like this happens, it makes it much harder,” he said.

 Foreign Policy reported earlier this week that the administration planned to make the designation.

 The plan has already generated opposition on Capitol Hill.
-On Friday, a bipartisan group of lawmakers plan to unveil a new War Powers Resolution that would force a vote on the U.S. participation in the war in Yemen.
+On Friday, a bipartisan group of lawmakers unveiled a new war-powers resolution that would force a vote on the U.S. participation in the war in Yemen.
 The measure was co-sponsored by Reps.
-Peter DeFazio of Oregon, Debbie Dingell of Michigan, Andy Biggs of Arizona, Joaquin Castro of Texas, Mark Pocan of Wisconsin, Ro Khanna of California, Francis Rooney of Florida, and Matt Gaetz of Florida.
+Peter A DeFazio (D-Ore.), Debbie Dingell (D-Mich.), Andy Biggs (R-Ariz.), Joaquin Castro (D-Tex.), Mark Pocan (D-Wis.), Ro Khanna (D-Calif.), Francis Rooney (R-Fla.) and Matt Gaetz (R-Fla.).

-Last year, Trump vetoed an earlier War Powers resolution related to the war in Yemen, marking unusual congressional action to tie the commander in chief’s hands and indicating an increasingly tough congressional stance on Saudi Arabia.
+Last year, Trump vetoed a war-powers resolution related to the war in Yemen, an unusual congressional effort to tie the commander in chief’s hands indicating an increasingly tough congressional stance on Saudi Arabia.
 The United States has already halted most of its support to the Saudi-led coalition but continues to share intelligence and provide some logistical support.

-The congressional push was prompted by concern that the designation will have a “very limited impact on the Houthis aside from restricting aid, as they don’t have foreign bank accounts or travel much abroad,” said a person familiar with the House effort.
+The congressional push was prompted by concern that the designation will have a “very limited impact on the Houthis aside from restricting aid, as they don’t have foreign bank accounts or travel much abroad,” said Erik Sperling, executive director of Just Foreign Policy, which worked with the lawmakers in the legislation.

 A draft of the resolution, obtained by The Washington Post, says the Saudi-led war has helped produce the “world’s largest humanitarian crisis.”